thirukkural2022/obedparla.com/content/posts/2015-12-20-the-reason-venezuela-had-a-semi-dictatorship-for-a-decade.md

 ---
-title: "The Reason Venezuela Had a Semi-Dictatorship For A Decade"
-author: "Obed Marquez Parlapiano"
+title : "The Reason Venezuela Had a Semi-Dictatorship For A Decade" author : "Obed Marquez Parlapiano" date : "2015-12-20" categories :
-date: "2015-12-20"
-categories: "human-behaviour"
-tags:
+ - human-behaviour
+tags : ""
-cover: "../images/venezuela_fuel_subsidy_1.jpg"
+cover : "../images/venezuela_fuel_subsidy_1.jpg"
 ---

 Why Venezuelans Have Lived With A "Dictatorship" For Over 10 Years.
 By Obed Marquez Parlapiano.